To download a complete schedule for the 2014 Two Day Mini Course in Infection Prevention, please see Downloadable Schedule

 - All of the educational materials presented during the 2 day course, including references and additional resource tools are easily accessible on this site.

-Acknowledgements: Lynn Janssen, MS, CIC, Program Coordinator; Vicki Keller, RN, BSN, CIC, Course Development Lead; Linda Becker, RN, BSN, MPH; Sue Chen, RN, MPH, CIC; Tracy Lanier, RN, BSN, CIC; Teresa Nelson, RN, BSN, CIC; Terry M. Nelson, RN, MBA, CIC; Mary Nennig, RN, BSN; Sahskkia Saballos; and The California APIC Coordinating Council for assistance with the original content, 2011.
+Acknowledgements: Lynn Janssen, MS, CIC, Chief; Vicki Keller, RN, BSN, CIC, Program Coordinator, Course Development Lead; Linda Becker, RN, BSN, MPH; Sue Chen, RN, MPH, CIC; Tracy Lanier, RN, BSN, CIC; Teresa Nelson, RN, BSN, CIC; Terry M. Nelson, RN, MBA, CIC; Mary Nennig, RN, BSN; Sahskkia Saballos; and The California APIC Coordinating Council for assistance with the original content, 2011.